Best Water Slides for Kids In Sydney

 Ryde Aquatic Leisure Centre

 Every kid will love going here!
-They may only have one slide but it’s an impressive 56m long!
-There is no restriction and no extra charge, and once they’re tired of that there’s the wading pool, bubble whirl pool, and the Rapid River.
+The Ryde Aquatic Leisure Centre may only have one slide but it’s an impressive 56m long.
+There is no restriction and no extra charge, and once they’re tired of that there’s the wading pool, bubble whirlpool, and the Rapid River.

 Where: 504 Victoria Rd, Ryde